claymore82/bonterra-outcomes-app/docs/examples/ARCHITECTURE.md

 ## System Overview

-### Purpose
-bonstart is a production-ready template for building serverless web applications on AWS.
+**Purpose**: bonstart is a production-ready template for building serverless web applications on AWS.
 It provides teams with a pre-configured foundation that includes infrastructure-as-code (SST v3), modern frontend framework (Next.js 15), and a scalable monorepo structure.
 The template solves the "blank canvas" problem—teams can start building business logic immediately instead of spending 1-2 weeks on initial infrastructure setup, CI/CD configuration, and architectural decisions.

-### Scope
-**In Scope:**
-- Next.js 15 with SST v3 infrastructure
-- Monorepo structure (npm workspaces)
-- Stitch Design System integration
-- Per-developer staging environments

-**Out of Scope:**
-- Authentication/authorization
-- Business logic
-- CI/CD pipelines

-### Key Stakeholders
+**Key Stakeholders**:
 - **Developers**: Primary users who build applications using this template
 - **Teams**: Groups adopting this as their standard for new serverless projects
 - **Bonterra Engineering**: Maintainers ensuring template follows best practices

+**Constraints & Trade-offs**:
+- AWS-only
+- Lambda cold starts (~500ms-1s first request)
+- Must use Stitch Design System
+- Must use TypeScript and Node 22
+- Highly opinionated stack (SST + Next.js + Stitch + GitHub Actions)
+- Continuous deployment with scheduled hourly promotions to long-lived environments
+- Serverless simplicity over raw performance

 ## Whiteboard Diagram